AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Secondary Index/Local secondary index.md

     -   Parameters

-        When you use the GetRange operation to read data from the index table, take note of the following items:
+        When you call the GetRange operation to read data from an index table, take note of the following items:

         -   You must set tableName to the name of the index table.
-        -   Tablestore autocompletes the primary key for the index table.
-Therefore, when you specify the start primary key and the end primary key of the range, you must specify the indexed columns based on which you create the index table and the autocompleted primary key columns.
+        -   Tablestore automatically adds the primary key columns that are not specified as indexed columns to an index table.
+Therefore, when you specify the start primary key and end primary key, you must specify the indexed columns based on which you create the index table and the primary key columns of the data table.
     -   Examples

         ```